vsharan07/vsharan07.github.io/projects.md

   <a href="https://www.youtube.com/playlist?list=PLkhfS7-K2EcgSmPiqtIz96NoXRauTsr0p&" target="_blank" rel="noopener">linked</a>.

 ### Beaver Works Summer Institute
-This summer I got the opportunity to join Beaver Works Summer Institute @ MIT (<a href="https://bwsi.mit.edu/" target="_blank" rel="noopener">linked</a>.) for a 4-week in-person intensive STEM program, hosted by MIT Lincoln Laboratory and MIT’s School of Engineering .
-I worked on Unmanned Aerial Systems - Synthetic Aperture Radar course.
-It was a great experience where we heard from STEM leaders and lab visits.
-I learned a lot.
-Linked is some footage of our team project.
+This summer I got the opportunity to join Beaver Works Summer Institute @ MIT (<a href="https://bwsi.mit.edu/" target="_blank" rel="noopener">link</a>.) for a 4-week in-person intensive STEM program, hosted by MIT Lincoln Laboratory and MIT’s School of Engineering.
+I participated in the Unmanned Aerial Systems - Synthetic Aperture Radar course.
+It was a greatlearning experience where we heard from STEM leaders and lab visits.
+Below is some footage of our team project.
 {% include video id="N_osbz55wNg" provider="youtube" %}

 ### Stanford DYEL: AGU BrightSTaRs Abstract